-- Access to clinical trials.
-You may benefit from participating in our clinical trials, which are evaluating a variety of novel therapies, the effectiveness of certain antioxidants, and new diagnostic approaches.
-As part of the the Nonalcoholic Steatohepatitis (NASH) Clinical Research Network, we offer you the opportunity to participate in treatment studies that may test new therapies and help us better understand liver diseases.
+You may benefit from participating in our clinical trials, which have evaluated a variety of novel therapies, including the effectiveness of certain antioxidants, as well as new diagnostic approaches.
+As part of the Nonalcoholic Steatohepatitis (NASH) Clinical Research Network, we offer you the opportunity to participate in treatment studies that may test new therapies and help us better understand liver diseases.

-- Experts in the latest diagnostic tool.
-We were involved in the research and development of FibroScan, and were one of the first medical centers to offer the noninvasive alternative to liver biopsy.
+We were involved in the research and development of FibroScan and were one of the first medical centers to offer this noninvasive alternative to liver biopsy.
 It uses ultrasound to evaluate scarring within the liver, also known as liver fibrosis, which contributes to cirrhosis.

-- Liver cancer experts.
 Because advanced hepatitis can progress to liver cancer, we work closely with cancer specialists to coordinate regular liver cancer screenings.
-If found, our experts will treat liver cancer at the earliest possible stage.
+If liver cancer is found, our experts can treat it at the earliest possible stage.

-- Liver transplant assessment.
-If you have end-stage liver disease, our liver transplant experts will assess your condition and provide guidance on whether a transplant may be a possible treatment option.
+If you have end-stage liver disease, our liver transplant experts will assess your condition and provide guidance on whether a transplant may be a possible treatment option for you.

-- Weight loss management.
-We work closely with Duke’s weight loss nutritionists and bariatric surgeons who may recommend lifestyle changes to help you manage your condition by losing weight with diet, exercise and possibly weight loss surgery.
+We work closely with Duke’s weight loss nutritionists and bariatric surgeons, who may recommend lifestyle changes to help you manage your condition by losing weight with diet, exercise, and possibly weight loss surgery.
 If diabetes is a complicating factor, we work closely with endocrinologists to help you better control the disease.